HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

 Specific conventions to be considered are specified in {{Section 3.2.1 of RFC8702}}.

-The signature algorithm PKCS #1 version 1.5 used with SHA2 message digest algorithms is identified by the following OIDs:
+The signature algorithm RSASSA-PKCS1-v1_5 used with SHA2 message digest algorithms is identified by the following OIDs:

 ~~~~ asn.1